A tutorial about the creation of the image Exuberance I – Vision and black and white post processing

 Interpreting the structure of the architectural subject and using it in making a statement through the image

 I’m giving you all these details about the structure for two reasons.
-One, so you understand better my work and how I choose my subjects and compose my images.
-Two, so I can show you why it is so important to understand your subject, the architectural object in front of you, also to understand how it structurally functions and which is its function, also what was the vision of the architect designing it.
-Of course you can shoot architecture without knowing all these, but knowing them will take your architectural work to the next level, so never go shoot an architectural object without studying it in all these aspects beforehand.
+First, so you understand better my work and how I choose my subjects and compose my images.
+Second, so I can show you why it is so important to understand your subject, the architectural object in front of you, also to understand how it structurally functions and which is its function, also what was the vision of the architect designing it.
+Of course you can shoot architecture without knowing all these things, but knowing them will take your architectural work to the next level, so never go shoot an architectural object without studying it in all these aspects beforehand.

 This is one of the best pieces of advice I can give to a fine art architectural photographer.